infinitivity/js-cgi/README.md

 * port - Indicates which TCP port to listen on. default=3000
 * localhostOnly - Prevents non-local agents from invoking scripts. default=true
 * workers - Number of worker processes. default=2
+* watch_required - Setting to 'true' watches files in packages that have been required and will expire them from the require cache if they change.
+WARNING: This is experimental and can cause "EMFILE" errors. default=false

 ####Usage:
 Add a directive to your `nginx.conf` file.
 I use an "njs" extension on the server javascript files instead of a "js" extension so NGINX won't confuse them with browser javascript files.